Sweet Potato Apple Breakfast Hash

-Even though I normally drink a green smoothie almost every morning of the year, I do enjoy a savory breakfast or brunch recipe like this Sweet Potato Hash every once in awhile.
+Many people enjoy making a savory breakfast or brunch recipe like this Sweet Potato Apple Hash.
 Loaded with herbs and flavor from the vegetables, apple, and bacon, this is such a delicious breakfast option.

-- This clean eating breakfast recipe makes for servings.
+• This clean eating breakfast recipe makes four servings.
 It’s perfect for a family, or for meal prepping for two people.

 Recipe Steps